-The Blender 2.80 API provides an ability to draw in a viewport (3D Viewport) using the “gpu” module.
+The Blender 2.80 API provides the ability to draw in a viewport (3D Viewport) using the “gpu” module.

 As an example let’s draw a simple coordinate system widget in the center of the scene, consisting of three lines with different colors.